urssivar/codex/docs/reference/cases.md

 </div>

- There're also three locative cases with their own usecases. <!-- #TODO link -->
+ There're also three locative cases with their own distinct usecases. <!-- #TODO link -->

 ::: details Glossary